regregex/OS126/README.md

 See the upstream release notes, included below, on how to assemble OS 1.26 from the prebuilt disc images, substituting the version number as necessary.
+The Stardot method builds the OS using a physical Acorn 'Turbo' second processor (or a device emulating one) plugged into a BBC Micro or Master series computer.

+There is also the option to assemble using an emulated Turbo processor, running under RISC OS 2 or 3.x.

-With a Windows system available it may be more convenient to build the ROM image in a RISC OS emulator.
-An
-[article on 4corn](https://www.4corn.co.uk/articles/65hostandmos/)
-provides detailed instructions on how to install RPCEmu, assemble a Turbo second processor emulator inside, and build OS 1.20 in the Turbo
+On a Windows PC it may be convenient to emulate the Turbo along with RISC OS itself, to build the ROM image on the local file system.
+An [article on 4corn](https://www.4corn.co.uk/articles/65hostandmos/) provides detailed instructions on how to install RPCEmu, assemble a Turbo second processor emulator inside, and build OS 1.20 in the Turbo